Baby-Markt/cron-bundle/README.md

     my_job: 'my:symfony:command'
 ```

-After syncing the cronjobs with the command `bin/console babymarkt_cron:sync --env=prod`,
+After syncing the cronjobs with the command `bin/console babymarkt-cron:sync --env=prod`,
 following entry are created in the crontab:
 ```
 ###> /your/project-dir:prod ###